vic1707/GHA-combine-PRs/README.md

 ## What it does

-This action will combine all the branches that match the `branch-prefix` into the `combine-branch` branch.
+This action will combine all the branches that match the `branch-prefix` into the `combine-branch-name` branch.

-If the `combine-branch` branch does not exist, it will be created as well as the PR.
+If the `combine-branch-name` branch does not exist, it will be created as well as the PR.
-If the `combine-branch` branch exists, it will be updated and the PR will be updated with a new message except if the `always-recreate` is set to `true` in which case the branch will be deleted and recreated.
+If the `combine-branch-name` branch exists, it will be updated and the PR will be updated with a new message except if the `always-recreate` is set to `true` in which case the branch will be deleted and recreated.

 The checkout action (`actions/checkout@v2`) isn't required by this action because everything takes place via API calls.

 ### Updates cases (only applies if `always-recreate` is set to `false`)

-After an update, the first PR message will always show the current state of the `combine-branch` branch.
+After an update, the first PR message will always show the current state of the `combine-branch-name` branch.

 If a previously `status: blocked` (from faild tests or no review) branch is now green, it will be combined and a new message will be added to the PR.